thenexthub/Codira/docs/proposals/Accessors.rst

 Let me summarize what I'm proposing:

-* Swift's core approach to optimizing accesses should be based around providing direct access to memory, either statically or dynamically.
-In other words, Swift should adopt addressors on core data structures as much as possible.
+* Codira's core approach to optimizing accesses should be based around providing direct access to memory, either statically or dynamically.
+In other words, Codira should adopt addressors on core data structures as much as possible.

-* Swift should fix the current memory hole with addressors by retaining for the duration of the access and, for modifications, flagging the buffer as NSM-active.
+* Codira should fix the current memory hole with addressors by retaining for the duration of the access and, for modifications, flagging the buffer as NSM-active.
 The implementation plan
   follows: